The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Introduction

-\cite{woodhams2017exploring} have conducted similar research on codon models.
-They have demonstrated that if two phylogenetic processes on the two branches of a two taxa phylogenetic tree have the same underlying value of $ \omega $ then the average process over the tree is estimated, the resulting process does not necessarily have the same value of $ \omega $.
-It seems sensible given previous research on the mis-estimation of substitution probabilities in DNA models to assume that a codon model which forms a Lie algebra would be less prone to mis-estimation of $ \omega $, however it is an open problem to construct such a model.
-In this paper, we explore two methods of finding a Lie algebra to represent a codon model: one is finding the smallest Lie algebra which contains a model and the other changes the operations in a codon model's formulation in such a way that the resulting space forms a Lie algebra.
-Both methods present inherit difficulties concerning the large size of a such a codon model.
-The method of finding the smallest Lie algebra which contains the model has the additional difficulty of there not being an unambiguous definition of the $ \omega $ parameter.
+\citet{woodhams2017exploring} conducted similar research on codon models.
+Their simulations involved selecting a DNA model, generating two sets of parameters from these models to produce two distinct codon Markov matrices (in Section \ref{sec:1} we describe this process in detail).
+They then demonstrated that if these two phylogenetic processes on the two branches of a two-taxon phylogenetic tree have the same underlying value of $ \omega $ then the average process over the tree is estimated, the resulting process does not necessarily have the same value of $ \omega $.
+This result was consistent for different initial DNA models selected from both time-reversible models and Lie-Markov models (LMM) \citep{sumner2011,fernandez2015lie}.
+It seems sensible given previous research on the mis-estimation of substitution probabilities in DNA models to assume that a codon model which forms a Lie algebra would be less prone to mis-estimation of $ \omega $.
+It is currently an open problem to construct such a model.
+The purpose of this paper is to explore the inherent obstructions in doing so.